openvinotoolkit/training_extensions/ote_sdk/ote_sdk/usecases/exportable_code/demo/README.md

    ```

+   > **NOTE**: Model wrappers contains pre- and postprocessing operations needed to inference.
+Default name of model wrapper provided in `config.json` as `type_of_model`.
+The wrappers themselves stored at model wrapper folder or at ModelAPI OMZ.
+To get more information please see [ModelAPI](https://github.com/openvinotoolkit/open_model_zoo/tree/master/demos/common/python/openvino/model_zoo/model_api).
+If you want to use your own model wrapper you should create wrapper in `model_wrappers` directory (if there is no this directory create it) and change `type_of_model` field in `config.json` according to wrapper.

 ## Troubleshooting

 1. If you have access to the Internet through the proxy server only, please use pip with proxy call as demonstrated by command below: